Functions

 Prompt is optional.

 Use it when the Function result needs to be summarized or constrained before the agent speaks.
+Prompt is available for HTTP, HTTPS, SMS, and email Functions.
+TEL transfer Functions do not use a Prompt field.

 Examples: